gonzalocasas/Specifications/docs/broker.md

 known from gateways.

 On the other hand, brokers communicate with a bunch of handlers that have registered themselves beforehand.
-This way, when a device joins the network every broker has to communicate with its own handlers list to determine wether or not it has to handle packets incoming from that device.
+This way, when a end-device joins the network every broker has to communicate with its own handlers list to determine wether or not it has to handle packets incoming from that device.
 The previous assertion assumes that a given handler isn't registered to several brokers.